About rich media

-For one of the challenge pages, click on Discussions at the top of the screen, then click on the title of the challenge you want and select edit from its dashboard.
+For one of the challenge pages, select Challenges at the top of the screen, then click on the title of the challenge you want and select edit from its dashboard.

 You will now be able to edit the page using the text editor.

-In the What is this discussion about? box (or the page text box on the homepage), click on the Source option, which looks like this:
+In the What is the challenge? box (or the page text box on the homepage), select the Source option, which looks like this:

 Once you click on the Source icon, the code editor box will open: